HCY-ASLEEP/NVIM-Config/README.md

 </br>

-To config all of the docker ubuntu in one step:
+To config all what coc.nvim need of the docker ubuntu in one step:

 ```bash
 apt update;\